AMS-Simons Research Enhancement Grants for Primarily Undergraduate Institution (PUI) Faculty

-Applications will open January 2, 2023 on Mathprograms.org.
+Applications will be accepted through Mathprograms.org.
 Application materials will include:

 - NSF-style biographical sketch.
-This document should be at most two pages and include the following sections: professional preparation, appointments, products (at most five products most closely related to the proposed research), other significant products (at most five products, whether or not related to the proposed project), and synergistic activities (at most five specific activities that demonstrate the broader impact of the individual’s professional and scholarly activities).
-The applicant also will list current and pending support or state none in the biographical sketch.
+This document should be at most three pages and include the following sections: professional preparation, appointments, products (at most five products most closely related to the proposed research), other significant products (at most five products, whether or not related to the proposed project), and synergistic activities (at most five specific activities that demonstrate the broader impact of the individual’s professional and scholarly activities).

 - Summary of previous research.
-This summary, up to one page, should describe the applicant’s past research results.
+This summary, up to one page, should describe your past research results.

 - Research proposal.
 This proposal should be at most two pages describing the research goals and/or objectives and the potential for the proposed work to add new knowledge and impact the profession.
-Applicants also should include locations where the work will be conducted.
+You should include potential collaborators and geographic locations where the work will be conducted

 - Budget statement.
 This one-page statement should detail the anticipated expenses and their connection to the outcomes described in the research proposal.